I’ve seen this house a few times when driving through Queen Anne. Every time, I can’t stop looking at it.

 - The house started as a 1906 Craftsman.
 Coleman transformed it into its present state.

 - Quo Amplius Eo Amplius is inscribed on the tower (loosely translated, it means “something more beyond plenty”)

 “I’ve transformed the early 1900s Craftsman into my dream house, a high-style Queen Anne Victorian, adding a turret, sunflower and griffin carvings on the upper gables, and roof cresting created from a late-1800s cemetery fence.
 After I painted the house in a late-19th-century fall palette of deep green, burgundy, black, copper, and gold—a combination derived from period sourcebooks of popular era house colors—I guess I shouldn’t have been surprised when I came home one afternoon to find a wedding party posing on my front steps.
 Creating a garden to complement my fanciful grande dame was a major undertaking.”

 Old House Journal

 The Victorian House gets even more impressive on the inside.
 Just about everything in the home either comes straight from the 1800s or has been carefully reproduced.
 The wallpaper, the fainting couch, the stuffed peacock, the stained glass windows.
 Even the authentic Victorian asparagus tongs.

 Want a tour?

-Seattle never ceases to surprise me.
-From the family that lives in the very top of the Smith Tower to the Ballard lighthouse house, to the man who mapped every single step in Queen Anne, to Brian Coleman and his Victorian House, Seattle has character.
-We’re a fascinating city with eclectic people, and I, for one, don’t know anywhere I’d rather live.
+From the family that lives in the very top of the Smith Tower to the Ballard lighthouse house, to the man who mapped every single step in Queen Anne, to Brian Coleman and his Victorian House, Seattle always surprises.
+We’re a fascinating city with eclectic people.
+There’s nowhere I’d rather live.

-How about you?
-Do YOU live in your own style of unconventional home?
-Does one of your neighbors?
+Do you know of another an unconventional home?
 Post a photo on our Facebook page!